-The Parties expressly agree that the Contract will be published in accordance with Act No. 340/2015 Coll., on special conditions for the effectiveness of some contracts, publication of these contracts and Contract Register, as amended.
-The Parties hereby declare that all information contained in the Contract and its Annexes is not considered trade secrets under § 504 of the Civil Code and grant permission for their use and disclosure without setting any additional conditions.
-The Buyer shall ensure the publication of the Contract in the Contract Register.
+The Parties declare that all information contained in the Contract and its annexes, with the exception of those expressly designated by the Seller as trade secrets, shall not be considered trade secrets pursuant to Section 504 of the Civil Code and the Seller grants permission for their use and disclosure without setting any other conditions.

 This Contract becomes effective as of the day of its publication in the Contract Register.